chcko/chcko/README.rst

 Check Done
 ----------

-To check the done problems of others, you need to be logged in.
+You can check the done problems below a namespace level like class

+- if you own the level and you are logged in
+- if the level is not owned

 Change to the teacher / class / Role.